amithkc3/lpr-flask-api/README.md

 python3 -m flask run --host=0.0.0.0
 ```

-Test the server using
+Test the server using:
 ```
 python3 request.py
 ```

 <h3>To run the lpr on a image</h3>
-change the image path in the execution block of the code and run <br>
+change the image path in the execution block of the code ( in lpr.py ) and run <br>

 ```
 python3 lpr.py